 Suggestions for When You Move In

-- Bring only the things essential to your student life.
-An apartment of the International House is larger than common apartments.
+• Bring only the things essential to your student life.
+The room of the International House is larger than common apartments.
 After the residence period in the International House I, students usually move to a smaller apartment.
 Therefore, you should not bring large pieces of furniture or too many of your belongings.